benjohnson31/MusicGamingDetector/README.md

 [**Problem Statement & Project Summary**](https://docs.google.com/presentation/d/15OxRR7H1gkSy3UKbzwC-6b90n9tONWeCWuAs_4Wf42I/edit#slide=id.g99f8faf5dc_0_93)

 **Overview of Repository:**\
-There are three data files come from a streaming music company.
-The data files summarize a user streaming music consumption / usage on the dates mentioned in the filename.
+There are three data files from a streaming music company that summarize a user streaming music consumption / usage on the dates mentioned in the filename.
 The Dec10 data is a 10,000 user sample (out of total 1 million or so active users) for a single day used to train the model.
 There are two other data sets (1 test / 1 validation) that include marked examples of anomalous usage.
 They were marked by hand, so should not be taken as "fact" - but instead as very likely examples marked in a short amount of time (I'd like to think decent quality).